RachWalm/VolunteerVillage/README.md

 comments and likes area

 area to save activity requests from public and charities that haven't been fullfilled.
+And historic information

 Improve the model for the days and times as it would be much better if I had managed to use the initial idea of monday = 1 Tuesday = 2 etc and am = 1 pm =2 so then monday am would be 11, this would have given a simpler and lesser number of fields.
 However, with problems (described in bugs) doing the initial volunteer create profile and time constraints it was decided to go simple for booleans.
 This would also have made searching for the volunteers that fitted the criteria required simpler.
 If I had infinite access to more knowledgeable developers I would have discussed this approach with them as I believe it would have saved time in other areas such as the coordinators search of the volunteers.